evaEko/knife_whetting_level/docs/HOW_TO_FIRMWARE.md

    The board reboots automatically when the copy completes.
 4. **Verify** — the `NICENANO` drive disappears and a serial port appears (`/dev/ttyACM0` on Linux, `/dev/tty.usbmodem*` on macOS, `COM*` on Windows).

+### Downloading release artifacts

+If you do not want to build from the repository manually, open the [Build artifacts workflow](https://github.com/evaEko/knife_whetting_level/actions/workflows/build.yml) and download:

+- `knife_level_firmware` for the packaged firmware bundle
+- `knife_level_android_apk` for the Android companion app APK

 ### Install mpremote

 **Linux:**